Haywire32/LoS-Archipelago/README.md

 - Relics and magic
 - Life, light and shadow gems are given two at a time
 - Combat cross upgrades
-- Daggers, fairies, holy water, dark crystal and their capacity upgrades
+- Subweapons and their capacity upgrades
 - Consumable refill
 - Experience points